2 minute read

 Each model went through the same four roles sequentially:

-I triggered each phase manually, letting the agent hand off to the next.
-When it got stuck (usually in tests), I gave minimal hints: just enough to keep parity across models.
+Each phase was triggered manually, letting the agent hand off to the next.
+Minimal hints were provided to maintain parity across models.

-To keep the playing field level, I disabled all external MCP servers and plugins.
+To maintain a level playing field, all external MCP servers and plugins were disabled.
 Each agent relied purely on its internal reasoning and the provided project files.

 This setup ensured that each model faced identical constraints.
 No hidden context, no external tools; just reasoning and code.